 Abu Zubaydah is currently detained in Guantánamo Bay.
-He was falsely suspected of being a high-value member of al Qaeda and the organisation’s Chief of Operations, and has been held in secret prisons around the world since 2002.
-He has never been charged with a crime.
-During his confinement he was brutally tortured both physically and psychologically.
+He was falsely suspected of being a high-value member of al Qaeda and the organisation’s Chief of Operations.
+The recent Senate report on torture stated that ‘The CIA later concluded that Abu Zubaydah was not a member of al-Qaid’ah’.
+He has been held in secret prisons around the world since 2002 and has never been charged with a crime.
+During his confinement he was brutally tortured – both physically and psychologically.

-Abu Zubaydah was seized in Pakistan in March 2002.
+Abu Zubaydah was abducted in Pakistan in March 2002.
 Initially regarded as the first “high value detainee”, he became the guinea pig for the “enhanced interrogation techniques” then being developed by the CIA.
 US government and other documents have shown that he was chained to a chair for weeks, forced into cramped boxes, smashed into the wall, kept awake for 11 consecutive days, and waterboarded 83 times in one month.
-Abu Zubaydah was a ghost prisoner – his itinerary of incommunicado detention between 2002 and 2006 included Thailand, Poland, Guantánamo Bay, Morocco and Lithuania.
+Abu Zubaydah was a ghost prisoner, and his itinerary of incommunicado detention between 2002 and 2006 included Thailand, Poland, Guantánamo Bay, Morocco and Lithuania.

 The European Court of Human Rights has today ruled that the Polish government was not only aware of but actively assisted the CIA’s European “black site” programme, which saw detainees held and tortured in secret prisons across the Continent.